jim-ec/flow/README.md

 Furthermore, the following operations are available.

 - `.for_each(T → Void)`: Runs a function on each element, without returning new elements.
-  Unlike `inspect()`, this forces the sequence to immediately iterate over all elements.
+  Unlike `on_each()`, this forces the sequence to immediately iterate over all elements.
 - `.count()`: Counts the elements of the sequence.
 - `.empty()`: Checks if the sequence is empty.
   Does not dereference the iterators, so no supplied function is actually invoked.